TCU and UNTHSC School of Medicine

 “A new MD school will give Texas more high-quality practitioners in an era of dramatic physician shortages,” said UNTHSC President Michael R. Williams.
 “Our students will become physicians who focus on their patients and learn to deliver care as part of larger health care teams.”

 The MD school is expected to increase educational and research opportunities at the two institutions, while preparing the next generation of physicians to meet health care needs in Texas and beyond.
 Using existing educational, research and training facilities, along with faculty at both TCU and UNTHSC, allows start-up costs to be minimized and privately funded.

 Donors in Fort Worth, the largest city in Texas without an MD school, have already pledged significant financial support to address initial start-up costs.
+Pharmaceutical executive, business investor and entrepreneur Paul Dorman has provided a generous gift to help make the TCU and UNTHSC School of Medicine a reality for the community.
+The H. Paul Dorman Charter Scholarship Program will provide full first-year tuition to the inaugural class of students.
 In addition, the institutions will focus on effectively maximizing existing resources.

 This allows Fort Worth to boast the nation’s most comprehensive health care education located on a single campus.
 UNTHSC, located in the Cultural District, currently has an osteopathic medical school, along with graduate schools for pharmacists, physician assistants, physical therapists, public health experts and biomedical scientists.